Oh, what an exciting time! Our 6th grade team has been anticipating your arrival, and are enthused to meet you!

 Happy New Year to my 6th grade students and their families.
 I hope that 2022 is off to a good start for you all and I’m excited to welcome the students back to class.

 Welcome to 6B!
-I am Mrs. Jennifer Jeffrey, and gratefully teach all 6th grade math classes.
-I am mom to five young adults, love to read and travel (I've visited 28 countries so far!), and am up for a hike any time!
+I am Mrs. Jennifer Jeffrey, and gratefully teach all 6th grade math and religion classes.
+2023-24 will be my third year at SPSL.
+I am mom to five young adults, love to read and travel (I've visited 29 countries so far!), and am up for a hike any time!
 This year is sure to be filled with adventure, discovery, and joy!
 Thank you for trusting me with your 6th grader.